 The tool is unassigned from the tray and the tray moves to that tool.

-4. Select Tray FWD or Tray REV.

-The tray moves to the next slot location.
+- Select Tray FWD or Tray REV. The tray moves to the next slot location. - 5.
 Select Retract.
+The tray returns to the machining position.

 Retrieve a Tool From the Tool Tray